-BENEDICTINE UNIVERSITY

-NATIONAL MOSER CENTER FOR
+BENEDICTINE UNIVERSITY NATIONAL MOSER CENTER FOR ADULT LEARNING adultenrollment@ben.edu ben.edu/moser

-ADULT LEARNING

-1832 Center Point Circle, Suite 102

-Naperville, IL 60563

-Phone: (877) 353-9622
+1832 Center Point Circle, Suite 102 Naperville, IL 60563 Phone: (877) 353-9622

 Benedictine University at Mesa is a branch campus of Benedictine University, an independent Roman Catholic institution located in Lisle, Illinois just 25 miles west of Chicago.
-Founded in 1887 by the Benedictine monks of St. Procopius Abbey, The Chronicle of Higher Education ranked Benedictine as the No. 1 fastest-growing campus in the country among private research universities between 2001-2011 and Forbes magazine named Benedictine among "America's Top Colleges" for the third consecutive year in 2013.
+Founded in 1887 by the Benedictine monks of St. Procopius Abbey, The Chronicle of Higher Education ranked Benedictine as the No. 1 fastest-growing campus in the country among private doctoral universities between 2002-2012 and Forbes magazine named Benedictine among "America's Top Colleges" for the fourth consecutive year in 2014.
 Education and technology blog edcetera named Benedictine University at Mesa among 10 universities in the nation on the cutting edge of tech for 2013.